MoustafaMahmoudN99/MoustafaMahmoudN99/README.md

 ## Hello there, my name is Moustafa Mahmoud 👋
-I'm a fresh graduate with a bachelor's degree in Scientific Computing from the faculty of Computers & Artificial intelligence - Banha university, i'm doing side work until i finish my military service, and after i'll continue following my passion in programming.
+In 2022, I graduated from the Faculty of Computers and Artificial Intelligence at Banha University.
+I worked as an automation engineer for about a year before joining the army to fulfill my military service.
+I recently completed my service and have been looking for a job as a software developer.

 - ⚒️ Working in the autmation field, programming PLCs and HMIs.
 - 🔭 Exploring ways to improve my skills in Machine learning.